mosaic-design-system/docs/src/guidelines/whitespace.md

 ### Increasing comprehension

 While cluttering your interface overloads your user with too much information, reducing the clutter improves comprehension.
 By removing distractions, your users can focus only on what’s immediately visible.
-This reduces the user’s [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load) and results in a more pleasant user experience.
+This reduces the user’s [](https://en.wikipedia.org/wiki/Cognitive_load)<a href="https://en.wikipedia.org/wiki/Cognitive_load" target="_blank">cognitive load</a> and results in a more pleasant user experience.

 ### Communicating relationships and distinctions